alexsasu/ScaffoldRacer/README.md

 ### Difficulties Encountered 😕
 * Making it so that the player's movement doesn't generate any bugs
-* Making it so that, after the player loses a life and respawns, the layout of the matrix is the same as the one when the player last stood on a solid surface, or a layout in which the player can continue their descent, without having their path blocked by an obstacle (impossible for them to overcome it, due to a game bug)
+* Making it so that after the player loses a life and respawns, the layout of the matrix is the same as the one when the player last stood on a solid surface, or a layout in which the player can continue their descent, without having their path blocked by an obstacle (impossible for them to overcome it, due to a game bug)
 * Generating obstacles on the platforms

 </details>